The effect of local magnetic moments on spectral properties and resistivity near the interaction- and doping induced Mott transitions: Introduction

 Quantitative studies of the Mott transition became possible with the discovery of the dynamical mean-field theory (DMFT) \cite{DMFT}.
 Originally, Mott transition was described mainly on the basis of single-particle properties, e.g., spectral functions, densities of states, etc \cite{DMFT}.
 The peculiarities of transport properties near Mott transition were investigated in Refs. \cite{Mott_res1,Mott_res1a,Mott_res2,Mott_res3,QC1, QC2, QC3, QC4,Widom1}.
 In this respect, the boundary of the metallic behavior (the so called Brinkmann-Rice boundary), which can be determined from the maximum of the temperature dependence of resistivity, was introduced \cite{OrgQP,Org3,Org4}.
 At the same time, the crossover between different states near the first order transition can be characterized by the Widom line, which was first introduced in the context of liquid-gas transition \cite{Widom,WidomLG} as the line of a sharp change from the liquid to gas-like behavior above the critical temperature.
 For correlated electronic systems this boundary, corresponding to a sharp change from metal to insulating behavior, can be determined in particular from the inflection points of the $\rho(U)$ dependencies \cite{OrgQC,QC2}, double occupation or single-particle properties \cite{Widom1}.
 The relation of the Widom line to the second derivative of the Landau functional, determined by the convergence rate of DMFT solutions, was emphasized in Refs. \cite{QC1,QC2}.
 Moreover, it was shown that near Mott transition the interaction dependence of the resistivity \cite{QC1,QC2,QC3,QC4}, the spectral functions and the self-energies \cite{QC4} obey certain scaling laws, showing quantum critical behavior of these quantities.

 Recently, in spite of studying the behavior of the two-particle quantities near Mott transition, the formation of local magnetic moments (LMM) in the vicinity of Mott transition \cite{Toschi,Katsnelson,OurMott} and explicit determination of Landau functional and its derivatives in terms of the local vertices \cite{OurMott1} was discussed at half filling.
 In particular, criteria for determining the temperatures of the formation \cite{Katsnelson,OurMott}, start of the screening \cite{OurMott}, and fully screened (Kondo temperature) \cite{Toschi,Katsnelson,OurMott} local magnetic moments based on the peculiarities of the local charge and spin susceptibilities were proposed.
-The relation of these criteria to the above mentioned earlier discussed features of quantum critical behavior of resistivity near Mott transition is however not obvious, since it involves the relation between single-particle, two-particle, and transport properties.
+The relation of these criteria to the above mentioned earlier discussed features of quantum critical behavior of resistivity near Mott transition is however not obvious, since it involves the relation {of} single-particle, {local} two-particle {and} transport properties.
+Although at the level of DMFT for the single-band model the vertex corrections to transport properties vanish and the two-particle properties are not directly related to transport properties, they are both related to the single-particle properties.

 The resistivity at finite doping was studied previously within DMFT and cluster theories in Refs. \cite{Mott_res1a,QC3,Triangular1}.
-While close to half filling the temperature dependence of resistivity shows a maximum, which is similar to that for the half filled case, the temperature interval of pronounced almost linear temperature dependence of resistivity is obtained in this case.
-Again, the question of the connection of this behavior to peculiarities of single- and two-particle quantities can be raised in this case.
+While close to half filling the temperature dependence of the resistivity shows a maximum, which is similar to that for the half filled case, the temperature interval of pronounced almost linear temperature dependence of resistivity is obtained in this case.
+Again, the question of the connection of this behavior to peculiarities of single-particle quantities can be raised in this case.